phoneboy/phoneboy.github.io/_posts/2016-12-14-which-comes-first-the-ports-or-the-application-id.md

 Even Palo Alto Network's own documentation says the very first check is based on IP and Port, exactly the way every other vendor does it.
 You know why?
 Because that's the only way *to* do it.

 If I open a TCP connection to 192.0.2.1 port 80, the first packet sent is a TCP SYN.
+Here's what I know from that:

+1. It's likely a web-based connection.
+That said, anything can use port 80, so that's only an assumption.
+2. It could be a connection to google.com, gmail, Google Maps, Google Drive, or any other Google property.
+Or Office 365 apps.
+Or something else.
+3. I might be able to do a reverse lookup on the IP to see where it's going, but that adds latency and provides no guarantee the lookup will show you anything that will help identify the app or website.
+Or tell you if the content being served up is actually safe.

-There's nothing in that packet that will tell me whether it's, say a connection to google.com, a malware site, or whatever.
-It's probably safe to assume it's web traffic, but without seeing some more packets on the connection, we don't know for sure.
-A few more packets must be let through on the connection before a determination is made
+Bottom line: more information is needed.
+A few more packets must be let through on the connection before we know exactly what it is.

 Let's assume for a moment we take the position that we don't care about ports at all, only applications, as I often hear Palo Alto Networks reps say.
 What can happen?
 First of all, you can do reconnaissance on anything beyond the firewall.
 If you do this rapidly, you'll probably trigger the various protections in place to detect port scanning and similar activity, but it could easily be done in a "low and slow" manner that these detections probably won't trigger.